This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 You will need to apply from the country where you are a resident.
 This will usually be through a UKVI partner such as TLScontact or VFS Global depending on your country.

 "Resident" usually means the country where you are living.
-This is likely the country of your nationality, but it could also be the country where you are working or studying at the moment.
+This is most likely the country of your nationality, but it could also be the country where you are working or studying at the moment.

 - Why do I need a Student visa?

-Please get in touch if you're unsure whether your current visa will allow you to study at Aston.
+Please get in touch if you're unsure about whether your current visa will allow you to study at Aston.

 Documentary evidence

-- What documents will I need for my Student visa application?
+- What documents will I need for my Student Visa application?

 This is just a general checklist.
 The documents you provide to support your visa application are very important and must meet certain requirements - please see the section below for more information about each document.